cdapio/cdap/docs/courses/source/modules/m14_type_projection.rst

 - The problem of matching argument types
 - How to use type projection to solve this and reduce duplicate methods
-- Compatible conversions and how to use them
+- Compatible conversions and when to make use of them

 ----